qiskit-community/qiskit-aqt-provider/CONTRIBUTING.md

 It will be updated frequently and should not be considered stable.
 The API can and will change on master as we introduce and refine new features.

-* `stable/*`:
-The stable branches are used to maintain the most recent released versions of qiskit-aqt-provider.
-It contains the version of the code corresponding to the latest release for The API on these branches are stable and the only changes merged to it are bugfixes.

 ### Release Cycle